Divorce Consultants for Special Needs Families

 Going through divorce demands resilience – and when you are a parent of a child with special needs, that resilience can be tested by the many complex issues that will affect your divorce proceedings.
+Hiring a specialized divorce consultant along with your attorney is critical to having the best outcome for your whole family.

 Some issues are obvious – the additional expenses of therapies, child/respite care, medical costs, custody arrangements, and consistency of schedules.
 But many other considerations are frequently overlooked, and without specific attention, can quickly complicate and jeopardize a child’s adult supports.